Key Takeaways

 For business owners selling their company, the apport-cession mechanism under article 150-0 B ter of the French Tax Code has been, since 2012, one of the most powerful wealth structuring tools available in French tax law.
 By contributing shares to a holding company prior to the sale, the business owner defers tax on the capital gain — avoiding the immediate flat tax (PFU) of 30%.
 France’s 2026 Finance Act, adopted on 2 February under article 49.3 of the Constitution, did not dismantle this fundamental mechanism, but significantly hardened its conditions, with effect for disposals from 21 February 2026.

+The mechanism operates in two stages.
 In the first stage, the business owner contributes operating shares to a holding company.
 The contribution gain is recognised but its taxation is deferred — it only becomes payable upon triggering events (sale of shares received in exchange, dissolution of the holding company, or relocation abroad without justification).
 In the second stage, the holding company sells the contributed shares to the final acquirer: this sale generates the cash available for reinvestment.

 The liquidity advantage is considerable.
 For a business owner realising a gain of €3 million, immediate PFU taxation represents approximately €900,000 in tax.
 Under the apport-cession structure, this sum remains available within the holding company for investment, generating returns on full capital throughout the deferral period.